phpcr/phpcr-docs/book/transactions.rst

 The PHPCR API in itself uses some sort of 'transaction' model by only persisting changes on session save.
-If you need transactions over more than one save operation or including workspace operations that are dispatched immediatly, you can use transactions.
+If you need transactions over more than one save operation or including workspace operations that are dispatched immediately, you can use transactions.

 Note that Jackalope does not support the full transactions: